What are Live Assessment Football Trials

 - For the football club to observe the player in order to consider a place for them at their academy

-Live assessment trials normally last for a 6 week period in order to observe consistency, this allows for any initial nerves.
+Live assessment trials normally last for a 6 week period in order to observe consistency, this allows for any initial nerves to subside.
 If after this time the club are undecided they can opt to extend the trial for another 6 weeks and then another.
-The maximum amount of time that a player can be held in live assessment trials for is 18 weeks.
+The maximum amount of time that a player can be held on live assessment trials for is 18 weeks.

-Due to the governing body of football (The Football Association), a player cannot partake in trials at the same time for different clubs.
+The governing body of football (The Football Association) do not allow a player to partake in trials with more than one club at one time.
 Nor can they accept a trial if they are still registered with another academy or club unless their existing club has given consent.

 Prior to live assessment football trials, all players and their parents must complete a YD8 form which is returned to the football league.